goshiphq/goship-cms/content/blog/2020-ltl-shipping-trends-3-key-updates-on-the-market.md

 ---
-keywords: 2020 LTL shipping trends, ltl freight
+keywords: LTL freight shipping trends, shipping trends of 2020
 author: GoShip Admin
-title: "2020 LTL Shipping Trends: 3 Key Updates on the Market"
+title: Key LTL Freight Shipping Trends of 2020 to Watch For
 intro: >-
   Last year was huge for LTL freight, with a high demand primarily driven by the rapid growth of e-commerce.
 In 2020, experts forecast a steady growth with